DC3PO/hello-world/README.md

 # hello-world
 Hello!
-My name is David and I am just getting started out on GitHub!
-I am a blank book ready to be filled with knowledge.
+My name is David and I am a web developer and designer!

 I was born and raised in VA.
-I went to Radford University, did not graduate, school was not for me at the time.
-I then became a leasing agent for over a year and decided that customer service was not for me.
-I have always had a love for computers and I'd rather deal with a computer all day than lease apartments.
-I also DJ and produce music in my spare time.
-I mostly mix/produce house and techno music but I do love trap and dubstep as well.
-That should be good for meow.
+I went to Radford University, did not graduate but got my IT certification from the University of Virginia.
+I have been designing and developing websites for the past 4 years and have loved every minute of it.
+HTML, CSS, JavaScript, React.js are just some of the tools of the trade I use.
+I am also a DJ and producer and love to go on hikes and be outside as much as I can.